hgruber/zabbix-d3js-widgets/README.md

 ![ScreenShot](https://raw.githubusercontent.com/hgruber/zabbix-d3js-widgets/master/screenshots/screenshot.png)

 The widgets provide a very simple way to easily integrate zabbix information on your own dashboard.
 It just uses javascript (jquery, d3, jqzabbix) and the zabbix api to create self-updating animated tables and graphs.
 Have a look at the <a href="http://mein-webportal.de/zabbix-d3js-widgets/samples.html">demo</a>.
+The use of Chrome is highly encouraged for this demo.

 installation
 ============